Effectiveness for the Dual Ramsey Theorem: Introduction

-In Section \ref{sec:codes}, we present a number of technical results in reverse mathematics connected to Borel and Baire codes.
-In particular, we show that $\ATR$ is equivalent to the statement that every Borel code has a Baire approximation and to the statement that for every Borel code $B$, there is some point $x$ such that $x \in B$ or $x \not \in B$.
-The proofs use a method of effective transfinite recursion, $\mathsf{ETR}$, which is available in $\ACA$ (and possibly in weaker systems).
-Variations of these results are known in some branches of effective mathematics.
-For example, Ash and Knight \cite{AK} prove similar results in the context of computable fragments of $\mathcal{L}_{\omega_1, \omega}$ rather than Borel codes.
+The proof of Theorem \ref{thm:sillyATR} uses a method of effective transfinite recursion, $\mathsf{ETR}$, which is available in $\ACA$ (and possibly in weaker systems).
 Greenberg and Montalb\'{a}n \cite{GM} use $\mathsf{ETR}$ to establish equivalences of $\mathsf{ATR}_0$ and claim that $\mathsf{ETR}$ is provable in $\mathsf{RCA}_0$.
 However, their proof of $\mathsf{ETR}$ overlooks an application of $\Sigma^0_1$ transfinite induction, and in general, transfinite induction for $\Sigma^0_1$ formulas does not hold in $\mathsf{RCA}_0$.
-While the main results in \cite{GM} continue to hold because Greenberg and Montalb\'{a}n show the classified theorems imply $\mathsf{ACA}_0$ without reference to $\mathsf{ETR}$ (and hence can use $\mathsf{ETR}$ in $\mathsf{ACA}_0$ to complete the equivalence with $\mathsf{ATR}_0$), we have included a proof of $\mathsf{ETR}$ to make explicit the use of transfinite induction.
+While the main results in \cite{GM} continue to hold because Greenberg and Montalb\'{a}n show the classified theorems imply $\mathsf{ACA}_0$ without reference to $\mathsf{ETR}$ (and hence can use $\mathsf{ETR}$ in $\mathsf{ACA}_0$ to complete the equivalence with $\mathsf{ATR}_0$), we have included a proof of $\mathsf{ETR}$ in Section \ref{sec:codes} to make explicit the use of transfinite induction.